Marketing Assessment & Strategy Report

 The category breakdown reveals where the gap is widest.
 In vendor-selection queries ("best travel marketing agencies for tourism boards"), MMGY appeared 33% of the time.
 In problem-solving queries ("how to create effective destination marketing campaigns," "how to measure ROI for hospitality marketing"), the mention rate was 0%.
 This maps directly to a content gap: MMGY has deep expertise in solving these exact problems but hasn't published content structured in the way AI systems surface and cite.

-When MMGY does appear, it performs well — earning the top ranking 35.7% of the time.
+When MMGY does appear, it performs well — earning the top ranking 39.4% of the time and ranking first in 28 instances.
 The issue isn't reputation.
-It's visibility.
+It's the type of content AI can find.
 View the full GEO Visibility Audit →

 DMO leaders — executive directors, CMOs, marketing directors at destination marketing organizations — represent MMGY's established base.
 These buyers typically enter through RFP cycles: structured, procurement-driven, often 3-5 year contract reviews with optional extensions.
 The sales cycle is long, the evaluation process is formal, and the relationship tenure can extend 10-15 years.